Multi Gym Workouts for Beginners

 - Lat pulldown x 3 sets

 - Cable woodchop x 3 Sets

 Workout 3 – Legs / Shoulders

 - Warm up – standing squats x 1 set

-Multi gyms are great for other set styles too, for example.
-One of the best of these is supersets.
+Multi gyms are great for other set styles, too.
+One of the best is supersets.
 A superset is when you perform back to back exercises with no rest in between.
 Once the set is complete, you can rest up to 90 seconds before repeating.

-Typically, 2-3 different exercises are performed in a superset, one of which can be done on a multi-gym; the other 1/2 could involve free weights and non-weight exercises such as press-ups or mountain climbers.
-Each superset round is normally repeated 3 times.
+Typically, two to three different exercises are performed in a superset, one of which can be done on a multi gym.
+The others could involve free weights or bodyweight exercises.
+Each superset is typically repeated three times.

-Supersets are a great way to make efficient use of time, as well as prolong your workout.
-It’s also a great way to learn about different exercises and the impact they will have on your body, all the while building confidence too.
+Supersets are a great way to make efficient use of time, as well as prolonging your workout.
+They are also a great way to learn about different exercises and the impact they will have on your body, all the while building confidence, too.
 For a beginners multi gym workout, that's ideal.